MartinMurithi/MartinMurithi/README.md

 - 👋 Hi, I’m @MartinMurithi
-- 👀 I’m interested in Mobile Application Development
+- 👀 I’m interested in Mobile Application Development and IoT engineering.
-- 🌱 I’m currently learning Mobile Application Development and IoT Engineering.
+- 🌱 I’m currently learning Mobile Application Development.
 - 💞️ I’m looking to collaborate on interesting and open source projects
 - 📫 How to reach me: wachiramartin442@gmail.com